-The hazardous rain zone can easily extend 10 to 20 miles (15 to 30 kilometers) from detonation, depending on explosive performance and weather conditions.
-Heat is a problem for those closest to the explosion.
-Minor first-degree burns can occur up to 11 km (6.8 miles) away, and third-degree burns, which destroy and blister skin tissue, can affect anyone up to 8 km (5 miles) away.
-Third-degree burns that cover more than 24 percent of the body would likely be fatal if people don't get immediate medical attention.Nuclear explosions also produce clouds of dust and sand-like radioactive particles that disperse into the atmosphere, known as nuclear rain.
-If you somehow survive all of that, you still have to deal with radiation poisoning and nuclear consequences.
-Essentially, I would like to avoid countries with access to nuclear weapons and those involved in nuclear agreements.
-However, for more information on the current state of nuclear weapons in the world, including the scale of bombs, you can visit the Nuclear Notebook in the Bulletin of Atomic Scientists.
+The hazardous rain zone of a nuclear explosion can easily extend up to 10 to 20 miles (15 to 30 kilometers) from the detonation site, depending on the explosive performance and weather conditions.
+The heat generated by the explosion can cause minor first-degree burns up to 11 km (6.8 miles) away, and third-degree burns, which destroy and blister skin tissue, can affect anyone up to 8 km (5 miles) away.
+If more than 24 percent of the body is affected by third-degree burns, it is likely to be fatal without immediate medical attention.Nuclear explosions also produce clouds of dust and sand-like radioactive particles that disperse into the atmosphere, known as nuclear rain.
+This fallout can cause radiation poisoning and other long-term nuclear consequences.

+It is advisable to avoid countries with access to nuclear weapons and those involved in nuclear agreements.
+To learn more about the current state of nuclear weapons in the world, including the scale of bombs, you can visit the Nuclear Notebook in the Bulletin of Atomic Scientists.